optimizely/php-sdk/README.md

 ##### SDK key
 Optimizely project SDK key; required unless source URL is overridden.

+A notification signal will be triggered whenever a _new_ datafile is fetched and Project Config is updated.
+To subscribe to these notifications, use the `$notificationCenter->addNotificationListener(NotificationType::OPTIMIZELY_CONFIG_UPDATE, $updateCallback)`.

 #### Documentation
 See the Optimizely Full Stack [developer documentation](https://developers.optimizely.com/x/solutions/sdks/reference/?language=php) to learn how to set up your first Full Stack project and use the SDK.